Natural Cat Litter Alternatives Compared

 - Moderate odor control (needs boost)

-Best for: Eco-conscious owners willing to pay premium
+Best for: Eco-conscious owners willing to pay premium.
+We compare it head to head in crystal vs tofu litter.

 2. Paper Cat Litter